-A1.8.2 Passporting rights
+A1.8.2 Passporting Rights

-On 23rd June 2016 the United Kingdom voted to withdraw from the European Union.
-The outcome of the negotiations over the separation terms remains uncertain.
+On 23 June 2016 the United Kingdom voted to withdraw from the European Union.
+At the time of writing this report, the final outcome of the negotiations over the separation terms remains uncertain.

 The current European legislation enables PREMIUM to provide services across the European Economic Area.
 If passporting rights are withdrawn, as expected, following the United Kingdom's exit, PREMIUM would be unable to conduct its business from Gibraltar.
-The Directors keep developments under continuous review and are preparing plans for relocation of the Company should this be required in the future.